-In determining appropriateness, the organisations Data Protection Officer / GDPR Owner should also consider the extent of possible damage or loss that might be caused to individuals (e.g. staff or students) if a security breach occurs, the effect of any security breach on the group itself, and any likely reputational damage including the possible loss of customer trust.
+In determining appropriateness, the organisation Data Protection Officer / GDPR Owner should also consider the extent of possible damage or loss that might be caused to individuals (e.g. staff or students) if a security breach occurs, the effect of any security breach on the group itself, and any likely reputational damage including the possible loss of customer trust.

-When assessing appropriate IT technical measures, the Group Director of IT and organisations ITSS managers will consider the following:
+When assessing appropriate IT technical measures, the Group Director of IT and the organisation ITSS managers will consider the following:

-- Password protection - Automatic locking of idle terminals; - · Removal of access rights for USB and other memory media - Virus checking software and firewalls - Role-based access rights including those assigned to temporary staff - Encryption of devices that leave the organisations premises such as laptops - Security of local and wide area networks - Identifying appropriate international security standards relevant to the group.
+- Password protection complexity - Administrator (top level) password access and who this is provided to - Multi Factor Authentication controls - Automatic locking of idle terminals - Removal of access rights for USB and other memory media - Virus checking software and firewalls - Role-based access rights including those assigned to temporary staff - Encryption of devices that leave the organisation premises such as laptops - Security of local and wide area networks - Identifying appropriate international security standards relevant to the group.

-When assessing appropriate organisational measures the organisations Data Protection Officer /GDPR Owners will consider the following:
+When assessing appropriate organisational measures the organisation Data Protection Officer/GDPR Owners will consider the following:

-- The appropriate IT security training levels throughout each organisation; - Measures that consider the reliability of employees (such as references etc.); - The inclusion of data protection in employment contracts; - Monitoring of staff for compliance with relevant security training completion; - Physical access controls to electronic and paper based records; - Storing of paper based data in lockable fire-proof cabinets; - Adopting clear rules about passwords; - The contractual obligations to take appropriate security measures when transferring data outside the EEA.
+- The appropriate IT security training levels throughout each organisation - Measures that consider the reliability of employees (such as references etc.) - The inclusion of data protection in employment contracts - Monitoring of staff for compliance with relevant security training completion - Physical access controls to electronic and paper based records - Storing of paper based data in lockable fire-proof cabinets - Adopting clear rules about passwords - The contractual obligations to take appropriate security measures when transferring data outside the UK.